inno-devops-labs/F23-core-course-labs/monitoring/LOGGING.md

 ### 3.5.
 Dashboards

+- Now we can create interesting dashboards from data collected by Prometheus and Loki and export them as reusable JSON.

+- We can also import ready-to-use dashboards for monitoring [loki](https://grafana.com/grafana/dashboards/13407) and [prometheus](https://grafana.com/grafana/dashboards/3662)

+  - Dashboards &rarr; New &rarr; Import &rarr; Upload JSON File.

+-

 - Now we can create interesting dashboards from data collected by Loki and export them as reusable JSON.